Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 Sure it gets the job done, but it is expensive and there is a high probability that it might blow up in your face.
 Plus, as far as I am aware, deer do not shoot back.

-One of the things that has a high probably of unintended friendly fire is, _tail-latency_.
+One of the things that has a high probably of blow-back is, _tail-latency_.
 Latency can be defined as the time it takes for something to respond to an action or event.
-Such as the time it takes for chemical reactions to take place, the length in time it takes a double-clutch to register a change of gears,or how long it takes for a website to respond when a button is clicked.
+Such as the time it takes for chemical reactions to take place, the length in time it takes a double-clutch to register a change of gears, or how long it takes for a website to respond when a button is clicked.
 Tail-latency is the classification of the reactions that took longest to occur.
-The far end of the bell-curve of response times.
+Being the far right-end of the bell-curve of response times.

 ![Bell-Curve]({{site.imageDir}}/tracing/bell-curve.jpg)